Enhancing Data Compatibility, Aggregation, and Validation in Virtual Production Workflows

 Project partners: Cardiff University, Painting Practice

-XR Network+ is supporting a collaboration between Cardiff University and visual storytellers for film and TV, Painting Practice.
-The project will develop a data management approach to facilitate a seamless exchange between Virtual Production (VP) pipeline stages and accommodate the requirements of physical shooting tailored to VP workflows.
+XR Network+ has successfully facilitated a collaboration between Cardiff University and visual storytellers for film and TV, Painting Practice.
+The project developed a data management approach to facilitate seamless exchange between Virtual Production (VP) pipeline stages and accommodate the requirements of physical shooting tailored to VP workflows.

 VP pipelines involve multiple software components such as game engines, motion capture systems, and visual effects (VFX) tools.
 The complex nature of the pipelines often leads to data compatibility and management challenges.